 There’s a shot of a weird looking building that Nimoy says is the Shrine of the Book in Jerusalem.
 I guess the Scrolls are in there?
 Not clear.
 He also claims that many contemporary Jews are following the traditions established at Qumran, which doesn’t sound quite right.
 The Zealots were an offshoot of Judaism, not the mainstream of it.
 You’d think Nimoy would know that, coming from a Jewish upbringing himself.
 Hell, he probably did know that.
 I usually say ‘Nimoy says this or that’, but really he’s reading a script.
 It’s not quite fair to the guy.

-Not going to stop though.
+But I’m not going to stop, though.

 Anyway Nimoy’s narration continues by saying that all who value faith owe a debt to Qumran which just… no, that’s just not how faiths work.